Rob Kardashian Could Get His Own Dating Reality Show After Blac Chyna Split

 “Not only does Kris want to find [Rob Kardashian] the perfect girlfriend, she also hopes a dating show will take his mind off Blac Chyna,” the insider noted.

-In addition to her hopes for Rob Kardashian, the Life & Style magazine source continued on, revealing that Kris Jenner certainly wouldn’t mind making a “hefty profit” from her son’s potential series.
+In addition to her hopes for Rob Kardashian, the Life & Style magazine source continued on, revealing that Kris Jenner certainly wouldn’t mind making a hefty profit from her son’s potential series.

-Rob Kardashian appeared on his family’s reality show, Keeping Up With the Kardashians for several years before walking away from the series in 2012 due to struggles with depression and a substantial weight gain.
+Rob Kardashian appeared on his family’s reality show, Keeping Up With the Kardashians, for several years before walking away from the series in 2012 due to struggles with depression and a substantial weight gain.
 Following his exit, Kris Jenner was seen talking to a friend about her son’s weight gain and noting he had put on a reported 100 pounds.

 After Rob Kardashian quit the E!
 Network series, he began living a reclusive life at the home of his sister, Khloe Kardashian.
 In fact, he was seen just a handful of times in the years that followed his show exit.
 Then, after striking up a romance with Blac Chyna, Rob Kardashian returned to the show and began stepping out in Los Angeles more frequently.

-Since splitting from Blac Chyna in February, Rob Kardashian has been keeping a much lower profile but when it comes to social media, he’s remained active and often shares photos of his daughter and other members of his family.
+Since splitting from Blac Chyna in February, Rob Kardashian has been keeping a much lower profile, but when it comes to social media, he’s remained active and often shares photos of his daughter and other members of his family.

 As for what’s been happening with Blac Chyna, she recently spoke to Cosmopolitan South Africa and revealed she’s “in it for the long haul” with Rob Kardashian.